-7 Certs that Paid Surprisingly Well in 2018
+7 Certs that are Paid Surprisingly Well

 As technology evolves, it has a disruptive effect on the certification industry.
 Certs are retired, others are updated — and new certs are created to reflect the whirlwind nature of IT.
 Then there are certifications that seemingly stand the test of time.
 They also continue to pay surprisingly well — despite newer technologies, more niche certifications, and the oversaturation of certified professionals.